 You will have been taught all of the most common techniques used for 100's of years to navigate close to shore (where it counts).
 The assumptions of the course are that you are always sailing in foul weather and the engine died long enough ago that there is no longer any electricity available.

-Live Online Webinars: This class is only taught by an instructor, online, typically starting on the 2nd Tuesday evening of February each year, running from 7:00 p.m. to 10:00 p.m.
+Live Online Webinars: This class is only taught by an instructor, online, typically on Wednesday evenings, starting end of January each year, running from 7:00 p.m. to 10:00 p.m.
 MST.
-For the year 2021, the starting date will be Tuesday, January 26th, 2021.
+For the year 2022, the webinars will be starting on Tuesday, January 25th, 2022.
 Recorded sessions are available at any time.

 Recorded Sessions: Since all of the sessions are recorded it is possible to start at any time and run through the recorded webinars at your own pace.
 For 2 years from the date of purchase, you will be considered an "Active" student and will have access to all of the videos and live presentations to complete the class.
 You can reset the clock and retake the course for the cost of the materials package.

-- Access to the online classes material for a period of 2 years.
+Access to the online material for 2 years.

 - Definitions of navigational terms (Domestic & International).